Assisted Living: Expectations vs Reality

 Expectation

-Living in a senior home means long and boring days.
+Living in a senior community means long, boring days.

 Reality